Swiss National Park with Mountains, Trees and River

 Jurapark Aargau Bäume(Foto: Schweiz Tourismus Renato Bagattini)

-Another old hand in the business is the Thal Nature Park, which has been one of the Swiss nature parks since 2010.
-It extends in the canton of Solothurn.
-With its location in the triangle between Bern, Zurich and Basel, it is very easy to reach.
+Another seasoned player in the game is the Naturpark Thal, which has been part of the Swiss natural parks since 2010.
+It's located in the canton of Solothurn, and with its spot in the triangle between Bern, Zurich, and Basel, it’s super easy to get to.

 The Nature Park website offers a wealth of further information on experiences, accommodation, mountain restaurants, hikes, sports activities and events.

-The Thal Nature Park is easily accessible by public transport from several directions.
-Be it by train via Oensingen and Balsthal, by cable car via Solothurn and Weissenstein or by post bus from the canton of Basel-Landschaft.
+You can easily reach the Thal Nature Park by public transport from several directions.
+This can be by train via Oensingen and Balsthal, by cable car from Solothurn to Weissenstein, or by post bus from the Basel-Landschaft region.

-The park is also well accessible by car, as it has direct access to the A1 freeway via Oensingen and is not far from the Egerkingen freeway junction.
+The park is also well accessible by car, as there is direct access to the A1 motorway via Oensingen, and it is not far from the Egerkingen motorway junction.

 Naturpark Thal(Foto: Schweiz Tourismus Roland Gerth)